zmuda44/travel-blog/README.md

 Added features and improved functionality:
 Dynamic copyright date
-changed backend to mongoose from GraphQL
+changed backend to mongoose from GraphQL changed dream trip definition from no date to a separate option

 See below for original features of collaborative project: